greg-cc/Copy-unvisited-links/README.md

 # Copy-unvisited-links

-Tampermonkey userscript - Tracks clicked/visited links, drag and droping a text file or url will copy unique unvisited links from page or pasted text.
+Tampermonkey userscript - Tracks clicked/visited links.
+To copy unique unvisited links from website or file:// , drag and drop them onto the button.
+Or paste text from the clipboard and have the clipboard only contain unvisited links.
+Allows selecting local files.
-// @description  Allows local file execution as well.
 ## Userscript Code

 ```javascript